 This is primarily a virtual payment platform that, protecting the consumer’s privacy, allows you to make safe payments online similar to PayPal.

 Alipay already cooperates with 65 financial institutions, among which are Visa and Mastercard, so if you already have a credit card all you have to do is download the Alipay app on your cell phone and register in a few simple steps.
-However note that some of the fuctions only work if you use a Chinese credit (or debit) card.
+However, note that some of the functions only work if you use a Chinese credit (or debit) card.

 Once you finish downloading the application, open it and proceed to the registration: you’ll first be asked to enter your cell phone number, later you’ll receive a message with a numeric code that you’ll have to enter in the app to continue with your registration.